A-Z of health

 - drink plenty of water

-- For one-third of people with sarcoidosis, the condition slowly gets worse over time and they end up with organ damage.
+For some people with sarcoidosis, the condition slowly gets worse over time and they end up with organ damage.
 For example, their lungs may stop working properly, causing increasing breathlessness.

-- Help is available for people with severe, persistent sarcoidosis – ask your doctor for advice and visit The Sarcoidosis Charity (which has a list of support groups) or the British Lung Foundation.
+Help is available for people with severe, persistent sarcoidosis – ask your doctor for advice and visit The Sarcoidosis Charity (which has a list of support groups) or the British Lung Foundation websites.